HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 ```

 ### -SkipVersionCheck
-Can be used with any parameter to bypass the online version check - only to be used in rare cases
+Can be used with any parameter to bypass the online version check

 ```yaml
 Type: SwitchParameter